Guiding Principles When Using Declarative Language & Co-Regulation

 4. USE NONVERBAL COMMUNICATION THAT IS OPEN, UNDERSTANDING AND CONNECTING.
 Similar to #3, ensure your gestures, body position and facial expressions are soft, warm, and inviting.
 Tense muscles communicate stress, and the individual will feel it.
 Take a deep breath or use a tool that works for you, so you can communicate presence, openness, and support.

 5. OFFER AUTONOMY & COMPETENT ROLE THAT IS RIGHT FOR EACH UNIQUE MOMENT.
 Meet your learner where they are developmentally, but also in each moment.
-Remember that anxiety, stress responses (fight/flight/freeze), interoceptive awareness (IA), and negative episodic memories (EM), can get in the way of engagement, regardless of what you think your learner “should” be able to do.
+Remember that anxiety, stress responses (fight/flight/freeze), decreased interoceptive awareness (IA), and negative episodic memories (EM), can get in the way of engagement, regardless of what you think your learner “should” be able to do.

 6. SCAFFOLD LEARNING AND ENGAGEMNT IN A DYNAMIC WAY.
 When something is not working, it’s important to give your learner the benefit of the doubt.
 Consider why you both might be stuck in that moment: Loss of autonomy?
 Uncertainty?
 Anxiety around feelings of competence?
 Attention?
 Comprehension?
 Processing time?
 Offer specific support that matches the moment.